-Please email your written complaints to E82661.gardencitysurgery@nhs.net.
+Please email your written complaints to E82661.gardencitysurgery@nhs.net or complete on line feedback form from our website.
 On receipt, an acknowledgement will be sent within three working days which offers the opportunity for a discussion (face-to-face or by telephone) on the matter.
 This is the opportunity to gain an indication of the outcome the complainant expects and also for the details of the complaint to be clarified.
 In the event that this is not practical or appropriate, the initial response should give some indication of the anticipated timescale for investigations to be concluded and an indication of when the outcome can be expected and or practice require additional time to provide a full reply.